JaimeFinstock/HamComSDR/qradiolink-ubuntu.md

 ## Assumptions

 - You are running Ubuntu 16.04.
 However, the instructions should be easily adaptable to other Linux distributions.
 - You have a Lime board plugged in.
-However, this should be usable with all the boards that Soapy SDR supports.
+However, this should be usable with all the boards that Soapy SDR supports with the possibility of an additional step of installing their particular drivers.

 ## Install Some Prerequisites